arunpraba/reactjs.org/src/content/learn/scaling-up-with-reducer-and-context.md

 ### Step 1: Create the context {/*step-1-create-the-context*/}

-The `useReducer` Hook returns the current `tasks` and the `dispatch` function that lets you update them:
+The `useReducer` Hook returns the current `tasks` and the `dispatch` function that enables you update them:

 ```js
 const [tasks, dispatch] = useReducer(tasksReducer, initialTasks);